MicrosoftDocs/quantum-docs/articles/provider-microsoft-qio.md

 ## Pricing

-For the most up-to-date pricing information on Microsoft's QIO offering, please refer to the Providers tab of your workspace on the [Azure portal](https://portal.azure.com/) or visit the [Microsoft optimization pricing page](https://azure.microsoft.com/pricing/details/azure-quantum/).
+For the most up-to-date pricing information on Microsoft's QIO offering, please refer to the **Providers** tab of your workspace in the [Azure portal](https://portal.azure.com/) or visit the [Microsoft optimization pricing page](https://azure.microsoft.com/pricing/details/azure-quantum/).

 ## Limits & Quotas